 - 24-72 hour fast: Advocates of this water-only fasting for up to three days face great challenges when trying to socialize as well as manage fatigue and hunger.
 Clearly, this approach is not feasible or desirable for most people.

-If these methods sound intimidating, following a 14:10 intermittent fasting schedule may be more manageable.
+If these methods sound intimidating, following a 14:10 intermittent fasting weight loss diet may be more manageable.

 Eating and fasting in these time blocks works closely with your natural circadian rhythm.
 Your rhythm runs on a “10 hours on, 14 hours off” schedule, where you’re typically awake and active for 10 hours and resting or asleep for the remainder.
 Intermittent fasting works hand-in-hand with these time periods to maximize your metabolism’s efforts to burn calories, which is great news if you’re trying to lose weight.2

 2. Why is it important to pay attention to when and what I eat?